 I have a calm, warm, and integrated style, drawing from SFBT (Solution Focused Brief Therapy), CBT (Cognitive Behavioural Therapy), DBT (Dialectical Behaviour Therapy), and mindfulness techniques.
 Training I graduated from Yorkville University with a Master of Arts in Counselling Psychology (MACP) in 2024.
 I am currently working toward becoming an ADHD Certified Clinical Services Provider (ADHD-CCSP).
 I am committed to ongoing training opportunities that deepen my knowledge and enhance my ability to support clients.

 What else should you know?
+I only work Thursday afternoon/evening.
 I believe that your story is important and I look forward to supporting you in taking this next step in your wellness journey.
 Looking forward to meeting you!